kurtbuilds/render/README.md

     cd render
     just install

-# Roadmap
+# Contributing

-There isn't one!
-Here's where the project is at:

-- [x] Update the environment for a Render service.
-- [x] Trigger a deployment for a Render service.
-- [ ] The rest of the API 😊

 Bug reports are very welcome, as are pull requests for new features.
-Feature requests will likely be ignored, as I built this tool for my own use, and I'm not aiming to support an open source tool on Render.com's behalf.

-# Contributing
+Requests for new features will likely be ignored.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.